Rodger Brulotte

-Rodger Brulotte (Born January 4, 1947 in Montreal) is a Major League Baseball broadcaster.
+Rodger Brulotte (4 January 1947 – 20 March 2026) was a Canadian Major League Baseball broadcaster.

+Life and career

 His career with the Montreal Expos organization started in 1969, working in sales and marketing.
 He contributed to the creation of the Youppi mascot.
 In 1984, he was hired by CKAC to serve as colour commentator alongside Jacques Doucet.

 In 1990, he moved to RDS where he called Expos games with his colleague Denis Casavant until the team's demise in 2004.
-He is famous for the line "Bonsoir, elle est partie!"
+He was famous for the line "Bonsoir, elle est partie!"
 (Good night, it is gone) which he said when the Expos hit a home run.
-Brulotte and Casavant continued to call baseball games on RDS, though coverage is now limited.
-He now calls Toronto Blue Jays games on TVA Sports alongside Doucet.
+Brulotte and Casavant continued to call baseball games on RDS, though coverage was limited.
+He later called Toronto Blue Jays games on TVA Sports alongside Doucet.

-He writes an article entitled “Tout partout” in Le Journal de Montréal.
+Brulotte wrote an article entitled “Tout partout” in Le Journal de Montréal.
 Brulotte was nominated for a Gemini Award in 1991 and 1993.
-He is member of the organization Encore Baseball Montreal, which promotes baseball to the young people of Montréal.

-Brulotte missed broadcasting the Blue Jays games in the 2025 World Series alongside Casavant due to recovering from surgery to remove a cancerous tumour from his spine.
+He missed broadcasting the Blue Jays games in the 2025 World Series alongside Casavant due to recovering from surgery to remove a cancerous tumour from his spine.
+Brulotte died on 20 March 2026, at the age of 79.